astrow/astrow-device/README.md

-#waterbug-device
+#astrow-device
-This is the node.js component of the Waterbug project that should get installed on an IoT device and mounted to the WaterRower.
+This is the node.js component of the Waterbug project that should get installed on an IoT device and mounted to the rower.

 #Getting Started
 ```